 The liver is incredibly resilient.
 It is possible to reverse the effects of liver damage caused by excessive drinking.
 But, once changes to the fibers and cells of the liver occur, it’s impossible to fully repair the damage.

-How to Detox the Liver
+How Do You Detox the Liver?